The Battlerager Barbarian captures the reckless and terrifying fury of a completely unhinged warrior.

 I hope you’ve found this guide to the Battlerager Barbarian in D&D 5e helpful!

-There’s definitely a lot of potential to this subclass.
+There’s definitely a lot of potential for this subclass.
 If you have a DM that will let you gradually upgrade your Spike Armor, it becomes a much more viable option as you move past the early levels.

 As for the flavor and theme, I love what this class has to offer.
 It definitely stands out!